The icon has changed! Visual Studio Code Version 1.17 released

 Due to the nature of my work, I often use the terminal, and the behavior of the VSCode terminal has changed

-In one word, it's good!
+In a word, it's great!

 However, improvements have been made and it now runs smoothly